Canadian-Light-Source/ioc-rs/Readme.md

 The deployment will write to `./deploy/ioc/${IOC}`.
 At deployment a hash will be generated and stored in `./deploy/ioc/data/${IOC}/hash`

+For testing, a pure staging can be performed.
+After staging, the files will remain on the file system for manual inspection.

+Future features might add functionality to probe "PV monitor", or connect to the BMC of bare metal ioc hosts, ...

 ## License
 MIT or GPLv3 License